axibase/atsd/rule-engine/functions-rules.md

   rule_open(string r[, string e [, string|[] t [, string m]]]) boolean
 ```

-Checks if there is at least one window with the 'OPEN' or 'REPEAT' status for the specified rule `r`, entity `e`, tags `t` and message `m`.
+Checks if there is at least one window with the 'OPEN' or 'REPEAT' status for the specified rule `r`, entity `e`, command tags `t` and message `m`.

 The function returns `true` if a matching window is found, `false` otherwise.